Skip to main content

 git checkout feature-login

-git switch feature-login # Newer, cleaner way
+git switch feature-login # Newer, cleaner syntax

 git checkout -b feature-login

-git switch -c feature-login # Newer version
+git switch -c feature-login

 # See your branches

-git branch # Local ones
+git branch # Local

-git branch -r # Remote ones
+git branch -r # Remote

-git branch -a # All of them
+git branch -a # Everything

-# Rename
+# Rename a branch

 git branch -m old-name new-name

-# Delete
+# Delete a branch

-Merging Branches Together
+Merging

 git checkout main

-# Merge the other branch in
+# Then merge the feature branch in

 git merge feature-login

-# Some useful options
+# Useful options

 git merge --abort